 Measures.
 Residents' age, gender, care level (classification of 'need for care' into three levels primarily based on physical abilities), diagnoses, and analgesics were collected directly from the residents' medical records.
 Participants were interviewed with standardised questionnaires.
-The questionnaire comprised 32 questions about residents' pain situation and perceived pain management, e.g. duration (For how long have you been experiencing your pain? 'less than or equal to three months', 'more than three months', 'more than six months', 'more than a year'), reporting behaviour (Do you report to the nursing staff when in pain? 'yes, every time', 'sometimes', 'no, never') or pharmacological treatment (Have you received pain drugs during the last three days? 'yes', 'no').
+The questionnaire comprised 32 questions about residents' pain situation and perceived pain management, e.g. duration (For how long have you been experiencing your pain? 'less than or equal to three months', 'more than his is months', 'more than a year'), reporting behaviour (Do you report to the nursing staff when in pain? 'yes, every time', 'sometimes', 'no, never') or pharmacological treatment (Have you received pain drugs during the last three days? 'yes', 'no').
 Pain intensity at rest and on movement were assessed using a verbal rating scale ('no, 'mild, 'moderate, 'severe, 'unbearable') (Melzack, 1975).
-Quality of life was assessed by EQ-5D-3L (The EuroQol Group, 1990), which consists of five dimensions (e.g. mobility, anxiety/depression) with three answer levels ('no problems', 'some problems', 'extreme problems') and a self-rating of health on a visual analogue scale ('0-worst imaginable health state' - '100-best imaginable health state').
+Quality of life was assessed by EQ-5D-3L (The EuroQol Group, 1990), which consists of five dimensions (e.g. mobility, anxiety/depression) with three answer levels ('no problems', 'some problems', 'extreme problems') and a self-rating of health on a visual analogue scale ('0-worst imaginable health state').